17 Hippies: History

 In 2007, a second studio album, Heimlich (Secretly), was released in Europe and North America.
 In September they embarked on their first US tour, playing in Chicago, New York, Washington and Bloomington.
 In December they played at the Olympia in Paris.
 In 2008, their earlier albums were released in the UK by Proper Records, they toured the US twice, and they played festivals in Germany, France, the UK, Canada, Spain, Switzerland, Ireland, Greece, and Algeria.

 In 2009 they released their third studio album El Dorado, the first of their albums to be released worldwide.
 Again the band went on an extensive world tour, that took them to 14 countries including China, the US, Israel and Jordan.
 Concert highlights included appearances at WOMAD in Charlton Park (UK), and a sold out show at the Théâtre de la Ville in Paris.
 In 2011 they performed a concert at the WOMAD New Zealand, in Taranaki, New Zealand.
 A one-hour broadcast was later played on Radio New Zealand National on 1 July 2011.

 In 2011 JD Foster co-produced their album Phantom Songs.
-Since then they have added Mexico to their list of countries visited, recorded an album for children called Titus and recorded their first album with percussionists, including Aly Keita, Harald Grosskopf and Tunji Beier, called Biester (Beasts).
+Since then they have added Mexico to their list of countries visited, recorded an album for children called Titus in 2013 and recorded an album featuring percussionists, including Aly Keita, Harald Grosskopf and Tunji Beier, called Biester (Beasts) in 2014.
+For their 20th anniversary they invited musicians they had met on their tours to collaborate in a special project called Metamorphosis.
+The idea was to record a 17 Hippies tune and then pass it on to another musician to further work on the track.
+Resulting music was published on the album of the same name, featuring Elyas Khan, Marc Ribot, Mars Red Sky,Tunji Beier, Banda Bardo, Aris Doryono and Les Ogres de Barback (among others).
+The album was released together with the best of album Anatomy in 2016.